stonepros/stone/doc/man/8/librados-config.rst

 Availability
 ============

-**librados-config** is part of Ceph, a massively scalable, open-source, distributed storage system.
+**librados-config** is part of Stone, a massively scalable, open-source, distributed storage system.
-Please refer to the Ceph documentation at http://ceph.com/docs for more information.
+Please refer to the Stone documentation at http://stone.com/docs for more information.

 See also
 ========

-:doc:`ceph <ceph>`\(8),
+:doc:`stone <stone>`\(8),
 :doc:`rados <rados>`\(8)